vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Consolidation**

-There are still too many JSON libraries.
+There is not a predominant JSON library.
 This leads to choice paralysis.

 They all represent null values differently.
 We need a library that "does the right thing".
 See maybe the massive [web-toolkit](https://github.com/xh4/web-toolkit#json) for its JSON handling ?